 Examples of Inappropriate Workplace Internet Use:

-For the best results, many CurrentWare customers opt to use both methods to create a robust monitoring ecosystem that addresses their policy enforcement needs while also providing valuable insights into how their workforce uses the organization’s assets.
+For the best results, many CurrentWare customers opt to use both methods to create a robust ecosystem that addresses their policy enforcement needs while also providing valuable insights into how their workforce uses the organization’s assets.

 Boston Centerless uses the entire CurrentWare suite, including BrowseReporter’s internet and application monitor to regulate browsing habits and BrowseControl’s internet filter to block access to malicious websites.

 Internet filtering is a proactive monitoring method – access to particular websites or categories is prevented entirely.
-Internet blocking software is best used for workplaces that require more stringent internet access policies or for blocking internet sites at work that are always inappropriate/unsafe to access.
+Internet filtering software is best used for workplaces that require more stringent internet access policies or for blocking internet sites at work that are always inappropriate/unsafe to access.

 Use Internet Filtering For: